7 Sociophysics

 The bounded confidence mechanism has been extensively studied as the most effective way to generate divergence of opinions in continuous opinion models.
 It assumes that individuals have a limited willingness to accept and consider opinions that differ from their own and will only update their opinions if they are within a certain range or “bound” of similarity.

 A simple but very interesting model is the Deffuant model (Deffuant et al. 2000).
 The initial opinions of n agents are randomly set to values between 0 and 1.
 At each step, two agents \(i\) and \(j\) meet.
-If \(\left\lceil X_{i}(t) - X_{j,}(t) \right\rceil > \epsilon\) nothing happens because the difference in opinion exceeds the bound \(\epsilon\).
+If \(\left\lceil X_{i}(t) - X_{j}(t) \right\rceil > \epsilon\) nothing happens because the difference in opinion exceeds the bound \(\epsilon\).
 Otherwise, they exchange opinions according to:

 \[ \begin{gathered} X_{i}(t + 1) = X_{i}(t) + \mu(X_{j}(t) - X_{i}(t)),\\ X_{j}(t + 1) = X_{j}(t) + \mu\left( X_{i}(t) - X_{j}(t) \right). \end{gathered} \tag{7.4}\]